Jet Ski Ride Lakes Muskoka, Rosseau & Joseph…

 It was a pristine summer day for a Muskoka Sea Doo Tour of self guided jet ski adventures in Ontario.
 The kind where the sky shimmers blue and cloudless all the way to heaven.
 One second, I was idling through a ‘no wake’ zone, sitting high, dry and proud on my Sea-Doo watercraft behind a procession of large boats.
 The next I was in a wild audition for ‘Waterworld’, submerged like that proverbial submarine with a screen door.

 I’d attempted a lazy cut across ten or fifteen feet behind a huge inboard outboard, oblivious to the suck of its deep wake at slow throttle.
 My last dry perception was a glimpse of my Sea-Doo’s bow hanging over the edge of a wake as deep as Niagara Falls.
 Then gravity slammed me straight down into the trough for an urgent appointment with Davy Jones.
 I remember an infinitesimal underwater hesitation, then goosing my throttle to break the surface like a trained seal jumping for the ring.
 I may even have swallowed a fish or two.
 Arf, arf.

 Getting to Your Muskoka Sea Doo Tour…

-While Ontario has many fabulous navigable waterways for Sea-Doo riding, one of my absolute favourites is cruising the Muskoka Lakes.
+While Ontario has many fabulous navigable waterways for Sea-Doo riding and recreational boating, one of my absolute favourites is cruising the Muskoka Lakes.
 It’s a full day trip, and trailering my two-bed Triton trailer up from Toronto and back adds a total of about three hours driving time on Highways 400 and 11, but that’s time well spent indeed.
 Alternatively, you could stay at one of Muskoka’s lakeside resorts while cruising and exploring for several days at your leisure, while going on a Sea Doo tour on Sea Doo, jet ski or waverunner personal watercraft.

 View Muskoka Lakes Sea-Doo Tour in a larger map